“VALTELLINA WINE TRAIL”

 Valtellina Half Trail 21km: 45€

 As stipulated in the race rules, entry fees include:

 Race 12.4km (competitive and non-competitive):

-Start pack with personalised start number, timing chip, local delicacies, technical commemorative gift, bus transfer from Sondrio to the start, bag drop at the start for collection in Sondrio at the finish, shuttle buses for showers/changing zones, sports massage services, feed stations along the route and at the finish.
+Start pack with personalised start number, timing chip, local delicacies, technical commemorative gift, train ticket from Sondrio to the relevant start, bag drop at the start for collection in Sondrio at the finish, sports massage services, feed stations along the route and at the finish.

 COVID-19 protocol permitting: post-race pasta party voucher or meal package.